bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 This machine is split up into segments of various sizes.
 Each segment is 1/16th as large as the next.
 These are:

-- **The Node** This is simply a CH32V203 RISC-V microcontroller.
+- **The Node** This is just a small RISC-V microcontroller.
 Specifically, I am using the CH32V203G6U6, a QFN28 part with around 20 GPIOs.
 In the machine, 12 of these pins will be used for hypercube connections, with other pins reserved for UART connections to a local microcontroller, the `/BOOT` pin, and `NRST` pin.
 - **The Slice** This is 16 individual nodes, connected as a 4-dimension hypercube.
 In the Slice, a seventeenth microcontroller the initialization and control of each individual node.
 This means providing the means to program and read out memory from each node individually.
 I'm doing this through the UART bootloader for the CH32V203.
 Controlling the `/BOOT` and `NRST` pins of each node allows me to restart each node either collectively or individually
 - **The Plane**  16 Slices.
 The Plane is 256 CH32V203 microcontrollers are connected as an 8-dimension hypercube.
 With 16 CH32V203 microcontrollers per Slice plus one additional microcontroller, this means each plane consists of 272 microcontrollers, _plus an additional control layer_ for summing UARTs and routing messages to each Slice.
 In total there are 273 microcontrollers in each Plane.
 - **The Machine** Sixteen Planes make a Machine.
 The architecture follows the growth we've seen up to now, with 4096 CH32V203 microcontrollers connected as a 12-dimensional hypercube.
 There are 4368 microcontrollers in The Machine, all controlled with a rather large SoC.